AurickBR/Decide_Your_Own_Path/tools/README.md

     python3 tools/build_spells.py
     python3 tools/build_conditions.py
+    python3 tools/build_nav.py
     python3 tools/stamp_build.py            # last

+`build_nav.py` inserts its block *before* the stamp for the same reason: the stamp has to be able to cover the menu's bytes, or a changed menu would not show up as a changed build.

 The stamp tool is idempotent — the hash covers the content *without* the stamp, so re-running rewrites the same bytes.
 The **date only moves when the content actually moves**: a rebuild that